rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 kubectl get priorityclass
 ```

 Use pod defintion files to create a new priority class.
+And once a priority
+class is created it can be used within a pod defintion file creating a pod as
+shown below:

 ```yml
 apiVersion: scheduling.k8s.io/v1